wormholer/KAP-manual/en/release/KAP_2_4_notes.en.md

 **New Metadata Storage**

-Relational databases, such as MySQL, are used to be the KAP metadata store.
-By moving the metadata from HBase to relational database, the database operation rules and specification to be followed.
-Since no more HBase needed, the total operation cost and risk are reduced dramatically.
+Relational databases, such as MySQL, can be used as the KAP metadata store.
+By moving the metadata from HBase to relational database, the database operation strategies would be followed.
+With no HBase needed, the total operation cost and risk are reduced dramatically.

 #### Upgrade Apache Kylin to 2.0